 One of the main disadvantages of FinViz is the inability to customize the screening parameters.
 If you’re wanting to run a scan for stocks that are up a certain percentage in the day, you’re limited to choices such as +5% and +10%.
 You’re unable to scan for values such as 3% like you can in Trade Ideas.

 For those of you who are momentum day traders you may find FinViz is limiting due to their data speed.
 It’s great for nightly scanning but their data feed may keep you out of the quick intraday movers.

 On a side note, FinViz doesn’t have the ability to run historical scans so you’ll be unable to back test your strategies.

 Finviz is a user-friendly stock scanning tool that all traders and investors both new and seasoned should have in their trading toolbox.
 As you advance in your trading journey you'll probably want to consider forking out a bit of cash for access to additional screening parameters and real-time data.

 Bullish Bears is committed to funneling down the fire hose of information.
-If you're not sure where to start, we provide daily hand picked screened day trade and swing trade alert set ups, live day trading chat rooms and courses for all types of traders.
-Click HERE to try us risk free for 14-days and if you're not satisfied we will give you your money back, no questions asked.
+If you're not sure where to start, we provide daily hand picked screened day trade and swing trade alert set ups, live day trading chat rooms and trading courses for all types of traders.
+Try our trading service risk free for 14-days and if you're not satisfied we will give you your money back, no questions asked.